Unicomp Mini Model M

 (which is likely the fact misquoted as "10KRO").
 To summarise, the combination of the new matrix and new USB interface allows the Mini M to support many 6 and 8-key combinations from the alphanumeric keys despite the technology inherently still being 2KRO, whereas Enhanced Keyboards and SSKs are generally limited to 3 and 4-key combinations.

-The Unicomp Mini M is designed to heavily resemble the SSK and thus retains the same basic overall design including the distinctive wedge-shaped case.
-The side profile matches that of the SSK, which is an established size also used by the IBM PS/2 50-key Function Keyboard, IBM Screen Reader Keypad and Unicomp New Model M. This case shape facilitates a curved internal assembly that partially swoops up above the F-keys, granting space commonly used to hold items such as pens or pencils.
+The Unicomp Mini M is designed to heavily resemble the SSK and thus retains the same basic overall design including the distinctive wedge-shaped cover.
+The side profile matches that of the SSK, which is an established size also used by the IBM PS/2 50-key Function Keyboard, IBM Screen Reader Keypad and Unicomp New Model M. This cover set shape facilitates a curved internal assembly that partially swoops up above the F-keys, granting space commonly used to hold items such as pens or pencils.
 Whilst the SSK was known for shrinking the aforementioned space above the F-keys compared to the Enhanced Keyboard, the Mini M takes this a step further by shrinking the space between the sides of the keyboard and the keys.

 Internal assembly